marcschumacher/pyj-tools/README.md

 ## Configuration file
 If you do not want to always specify credentials on every call, you can use a configuration file *~/.jiracli*.
 Put the file .jiracli into your home directory.
+Further more you can configure custom fields here.
+See more information in the sample file.
-It may contain the following values:
+The file may contain the following values:
 ```
 [server]
 address=<address of jira installation>